Hyblaea puera: Life cycle

-The adult moths are comparatively small, with a wingspan of 3–4 cm, and have a characteristic resting posture that conceals the black and orange-yellow hindwings under the greyish-brown forewings.
 Males and females emerge more or less simultaneously and mating takes place within a couple of days.
 Eggs are laid on tender new leaves, placed singly near the veins, and usually on the undersurface.
 They are oval, flat, and white and measure about 1 mm in length.
 About 500 eggs are laid per female with a recorded maximum of 1000.
 Larvae hatch in about two days.
-There are five larval instars.
-The first and second instars mainly feed on the leaf surface.
-Starting with the third instar, the larva cuts out a leaf flap, usually at the edge of the leaf, folds it over, fastens it with silk, and feeds from within.
-The entire leaf, excluding the major veins of tender leaves, is eaten, but more veins are left in older leaves.
 Under the optimal conditions, the larval period lasts 10 to 12 days.
-The full-grown larva measures about 3.5–4.5 cm, and there is considerable colour variation in the fourth and fifth instars; the body may be either wholly black or dark greyish to black, with longitudinal coloured bands which may include a dorsal orange or ocherous band and lateral white lines.
 A recent study revealed the existence of density-dependent colour polyphenism and resistance build-up against invading baculovirus by H. puera larvae.
 The mature larvae descend to the ground on silken threads and pupate under a thin layer of leaf litter or soil, within loosely built cocoons made of dry or decayed leaves, or soil particles held together with silk.
-Pupation may some times occur within green leaves of other plants in the under growth, folded or juxtaposed with silk.
-On Avicennia plants the caterpillars pupate inside the cases made out of the host plant leaves themselves.
-It is probably an adaptive trait acquired by the species for surviving in the hostile mangrove environment, since pupation is not possible in the muddy and inundated soils of mangroves.
+Pupation may sometimes occur within green leaves of other plants in the under growth, folded or juxtaposed with silk.
+On Avicennia mangroves the caterpillars pupate inside the cases made out of the host plant leaves themselves, which is probably an adaptive trait acquired by the species for surviving in the hostile mangrove environment, since pupation is not possible in the muddy and inundated soils of mangroves.
 The average pupal period lasts six to eight days under optimal conditions.
 There is no evidence of hibernation or aestivation of the pupa.